dougeby/IntuneDocs/intune/lob-apps-macos.md

     This command will show usage information for the tool.

     - `IntuneAppUtil -c <source_file> -o <output_file> [-v]`<br>
-    This command will generate the .intunemac file from the .pkg line-of-business app file.
+    This command will wrap *.pkg* LOB app file to a *.intunemac* file.

     - `IntuneAppUtil -r <filename.intunemac> [-v]`<br>
-    This command will extract the detected parameters and version for the created .intunemac file.
+    This command will extract the detected parameters and version for the created *.intunemac* file.

 ## Step 2 - Specify the software setup file